 Fear of Property develops out of ongoing conversations with artists around these ideas, various related histories and emerging futures, and a range of lived experiences in between.
 The exhibition also gradually builds on the intuition that property organizes not only social and economic relations, but dimensions of emotional life today as well.
-The works on view have their own unique contours of feeling as such, even as they draw out concerns around ownership and agency, land or technology, caretaking and loss, cultural erasure and acts of reclamation, financial speculation, and more.
+The works on view have their own unique contours of feeling as such, even as they draw out concerns around ownership and agency, land and the buildings we inhabit, caretaking, culture and language, artificial intelligence, and more.
 And some of them might hint at ways of being in the world that aren’t framed in terms of “property” at all.

 Major annual support for the Renaissance Society is provided by 247 and The Andy Warhol Foundation for the Visual Arts.